About the California Indian History Timelines

 California Indian History Timelines Historical Research Methods

-The historical research methods utilized for the California Indian History website timelines were first developed from 2003 – 2006, during the creation and production of the California State Library’s California Indians Historical Resources Project (CIHRP), and then built upon during completion of my graduate thesis project in Public History at Sacramento State in 2009.
+The historical research methods utilized for the California Indian History website timelines were first developed from 2003 – 2006, during the creation and production of the California State Library’s California Indians Historical Resources Project (CIHRP), and then built upon during completion of Kimberly Johnston-Dodds’ graduate thesis project in Public History at Sacramento State in 2009.
 The methods used for this website to review and include primary source materials documenting Euro-American violence against California Indians are similar to that employed for the CIHRP.

 The CIHRP project entailed historical research, digitization of primary historical documents located in California State Library collections, and the creation of a related searchable database.
 The procedure to create the CIHRP used rigorous historical research methodology and quality control to ensure that the correct citation for each document was included in the database fields.